DSOlab/widera_2023_access/PartB.md

 * organization of a joint summer school,
 * on-site visit of NTUA personnel at the observation site operated by OSO

+By means of a specialized, tehcnique-based contribution of each member of the consortium to the host (NTUA), knowledge transfer can be better achieved, managed, digested and verified.
+The host institution will be the sole recipient of this one-way flow of expertise, attributing dedicated personnel to each of the techniques described, thus creating a pool of experts.

+This highly-skilled work force will in turn disperse the knowledge gained, via NTUA's academic capacity, to the future Space- and Geo-scientists of Greece, significantly boosting innnovation and the country's involvement in the growing satellite-based application market.

 > Describe how appropriate open science practices are implemented as an integral
 > part of the proposed methodology.
 Show how the choice of practices and their
 > implementation are adapted to the nature of your work, in a way that will